hkroniBD/DataScience/ML/00: Stepping into Machine Learning.md

-# Stepping into Machine Learning
+# Machine Learning Tutorial for Non-IT Students

 ## What is Machine Learning?
 - **Definition**: Machine learning is like teaching a computer to learn patterns from examples, so it can make predictions or decisions.